_____________________________________________________________________________

 –REFERENCE: In Detective Comics #1000 Part 10.
 September 21.
 As he does every year on the anniversary of his parents’ murders, Batman visits the cemetery where his parents are buried.

 –REFERENCE: In Dark Days: The Casting #1, Dark Nights: Metal #2, Batman: The Merciless #1, Red Hood: Outlaw #31, and Detective Comics #1022—originally told in “DEATH OF THE FAMILY.”
-Joker, wearing his own sawed-off face like a mask, kills a bunch of cops and enters Wayne Manor to kidnap Alfred, leaving a video message that implies he knows all about Batman’s secret ID.
+Joker, wearing his own sawed-off face like a mask, kills a bunch of cops and enters Wayne Manor to kidnap Alfred, leaving a video message saying he knows all about Batman’s secret ID.
 After Batman and Robin stop a Jokerized mob, Batman deals with Poison Ivy, Clayface, and Penguin’s top man Ignatius Ogilvy (who ditches Penguin to become his own boss.
 When Joker strikes at Commissioner Gordon, Batman saves him, but gets knocked unconscious (and nearly killed) by Joker.
 Robin, Red Robin, Red Hood, and Batgirl struggle with Joker while Batman is out-cold.
 Joker then takes control of Arkham Asylum and kidnaps the entire Bat-Family, forcing an awakened Batman to enter into battle against Mr. Freeze, Clayface, and Scarecrow.
 Using the kidnapped Bat-Family as leverage, Joker defeats Batman and lines him up next to his Jokerized Bat-Family, including Alfred, in the Batcave.
 Batman is able to cure his fam and defeat Joker, who falls into the catacomb rivers beneath the Batcave and is washed away.
 Later, Bruce explains to his fam the complicated nature of Joker’s mind when it comes to the secret ID of Batman.
-Bruce is still convinced that Joker knows the Bat-Family secret identities, but he doesn’t (and never did) care who was beneath the masks, blocking out the information.
-In essence, Bruce tells his fam, “Bruce Wayne isn’t important to the Clown Prince of Crime; only Batman matters.”
+Bruce is still convinced that Joker knows the secret ID of each Bat-Family member, but he doesn’t care who is actually beneath the masks, blocking out the information.
+Bruce tells his fam, in essence, “Bruce Wayne isn’t important to the Clown Prince of Crime; only Batman matters.”
 The Bat-Family, shaken to its core, remains highly skeptical of this explanation.
 Meanwhile, Joker gets washed deeper and deeper into the catacombs beneath the Batcave, falling into a pool of simmering liquid green metal called Dionesium, which heals his wounds, including his face.
 (His old sawed-off face disappears into the underground waterways.)
 Joker discovers an ancient cave drawing of Batman’s cape and cowl scratched onto the wall above the jade pool.
 (This bizarre Dionesium pit has been secretly carved into the adjacent-but-much-deeper caves next to the Batcave by the Court of Owls in conjunction with Barbatos’ Judas Tribe followers as part of their bigger “Mantling” ritual plan.)
 With a new lease on life and a fascinating mystery dating back to the dawn of man, Joker will begin soliciting information about immortality and the history of bats in Gotham from anyone with arcane knowledge, including the Court of Owls and Crazy Quilt.
 Later, the entire Bat-Family gathers to unwind and recover from the ordeal Joker has put them through.
 Starfire and Arsenal come to support Red Hood as they currently are a crime-fighting trio known as The Outlaws.

 –FLASHBACK: From Detective Comics #1033—and referenced in Superman Vol. 4 #21, Detective Comics #958, Detective Comics #967, Batman Vol. 3 #33, Doomsday Clock #5-6, DC New Talent Showcase 2018 #1 Part 3, Flash Vol. 5 #61, Teen Titans Vol. 6 #37, and Unstoppable Doom Patrol #6.
 Originally told in Batman Incorporated Vol. 2 #1-13 and Batman Incorporated Special #1.
 Talia al Ghul’s international terrorist organization known as Leviathan, has secretly corrupted all facets of Gotham.
 Batman and Robin stop a Leviathan transshipment of poisoned meat from entering Gotham’s markets—and take one of the healthy bovines as a pet, which Robin dubs Bat-Cow!
 Alfred also gets the Boy Wonder a pet kitten, which Robin cheekily names Alfred Pennyworth.
 Later, at a Leviathan lair, Batman Incorporated fights Goatboy, Judge, Hangman, the Seven Men of Death, Sportsmaster III (a clone of the original), Ojo, Shrike (Boone, former student of the original Shrike), Aron Abromowitz, Mad Dog Cain, Wam Wam, Kitty Kumbata, some Mutant Gang members, and others.
 Batman Incorporated then takes on Leviathan at Wayne Tower as Talia unleashes the monstrous Heretic—an adult clone of Damian that still has his youthful face.
 The Heretic kills Knight and Robin.
 (The Heretic is also killed, but gets resurrected via Lazarus Pit soon after.)
 After separate funerals are held for both Damian and Cyril, Batman mourns the loss of his son.
 Unable to cope with the loss, Batman creates and initiates the “Broken Wing Protocol,” a detailed analysis of the corpse to make sure that no funny business (redolent of what happened to Jason Todd) has occurred.
 Confirming that his son is indeed gone, a distraught Batman vows revenge.
 Meanwhile, in London, former Squire Beryl Hutchinson becomes the new Knight.
 Soon after, Talia takes control of Gotham, making Wayne Tower her HQ and demanding the immediate and permanent legal shutdown of Batman Inc. With his operation officially kaput, Batman seeks the help of Azrael (Michael Lane), who returns the mystical Suit of Sorrows back to the Caped Crusader.
 Lane also gives Batman the fiery Sword of Azrael.
 Batman then gets some Man-Bat Serum from Dr. Kirk Langstrom.
 After micro-dosing to pump-up and donning some Azrael gear, Batman attacks Leviathan by himself head-on.
 Batman fights and defeats the Heretic, who is killed by Talia for his failure.
 Shortly thereafter, in the Batcave, Batman duels Talia.
 Meanwhile, Batman Inc members fight and defeat Leviathan members—including shrouded cultists, the Mutant Gang, Manticore (Saied), and Veiniac—all over the globe.
 A returning Kathy Kane, acting as secret head of the spy agency Spyral, enters the Batcave and shoots Talia dead.
 A grief-stricken Bruce buries Talia next to Damian.
 He also puts the Suit of Sorrows into storage.
 Unsure what to do with the failed Batman Inc program, Batman reviews several Batman Inc case files—notably Batman Japan versus Dr. Inside-Out—in hopes that it will help him make a determination.
 Batman won’t make a final decision about the fate of Batman Inc just yet.